-By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Be competent in critical analysis and evaluation of information concepts and theories related to business and management and be able to synthesise a personal view of that information with justifiable arguments.
-A view of business and management which is predominantly influenced by guided learning with a limited critical perspective.
-Primary: Honours Project, Work-based action research Seminar discussions Problem based learning Case studies Guest speakers Secondary/ Supplementary: None A1, A2, A3, A5.
+By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Be competent in critical analysis and evaluation of information concepts and theories related to business and management and be able to synthesise a personal view of that Primary: Honours Project, Work-based action research Seminar discussions Problem based learning Case studies A1, A2, A3, A5.
 ILO1, ILO2, ILO3, ILO4, ILO5 Honours project Examination In-class tests Coursework including case studies.
-Projects Presentations HIGH3101 HIGH3103 HIGH3102 HIGH3104 HIGH3100 HIGH3105 An explanation for embedding Cognitive programme: Cognitive skills are developed through seminars, presentations, guest speake Key Transferable Skills: To take initiative and personal responsibility.
-The ability to make decisions in discussion and debate of kno wledge ga ined through ind ependent research l complex and unpredictable contexts.
-To have the learning ability needed to undertake appropriate further training of a professional or equivalent nature.(FHEQ) Effective communication, oral and in writing, using a range of media which are widely used in business including data analysis, interpretation and extrapolation.
+HIGH3101 HIGH3027 HIGH3019 HIGH3104 HIGH3030 HIGH3105 information with justifiable arguments.
+Guest speakers Projects A view of business and management which is predominantly influenced by Secondary/ Presentations guided learning with a limited critical Supplementary: perspective.
+None Cognitive skills are developed through seminars, presentations, guest speake Key Transferable Skills: • • orought to To take initiative and personal responsibility.
+The ability to make decisions in complex and unpredictable contexts.
+To have the learning ability needed to undertake appropriate further training of a professional or equivalent nature.(FHEQ) Effective communication, oral and in writing, using a range of media which are widely used in business such as the preparation and presentation of business reports.

+interpretation and extrapolation.
 The use of models of business problems and phenomena (GBM3.9) Effective self-management in terms of time, planning and behaviour, motivation, self-starting, individual initiative and enterprise.
 Effective performance, within a team environment, including leadership, team building, influencing and project management skills.
-Self-reflection and criticality including self-awareness, openness and sensitivity to diversity in terms of people, cultures, business and management issues.(GBM3.9) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Primary: Self-directed study, Individual learning, A1, A2, A3, ILO1, ILO2, ILO3, Honours project Coursework HIGH3103 HIGH3104 HIGH3100 The ability to communicate Group work A4, ILO4, including case HIGH3105 effectively using a range of media, Seminars A5.
-ILO5 studies. the ability to write business reports Feedback Projects, and communicate with colleagues.
-Demonstrate the ability to self- Secondary/ Presentations Group work manage and motivate while also Supplementary: Group work Seminars manage and motivate wille also Supplementary.
-I I Communicity I
+Self-reflection and criticality including self-awareness, openness and sensitivity to diversity in terms of people, cultures, business and management issues.(GBM3.9) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Primary: Self-directed study, Individual learning, A1, A2, A3, ILO1, ILO2, ILO3, Honours project Coursework HIGH3027 HIGH3104 HIGH3030 The ability to communicate Group work A4, ILO4, including case HIGH3105 effectively using a range of media, Seminars A5.
+ILO5 studies. the ability to write business reports and communicate with colleagues.
+Feedback Projects, Presentations Demonstrate the ability to self- Secondary/ Group work manage and motivate while also Supplementary: Seminars manage and monvale wine aiso